pradyut3501/road-trip-planner/README.md

 <br /> -Semi-automating the process of visualization for the map (eg. icons for stops,
 categorization of stop types, etc.)

+**HTA Approval (crusch):** Accepted, just make sure you have a strong core algorithm as your main feature.

 ### Idea 2: Recipe Generator
 <br />Overview:
 <br />A user could input whatever ingredients they have in their fridge, and this program would generate meal ideas for the user!
 This would help users who are lacking recipe ideas and want inspiration for a meal that will help prevent their food from going to waste!